brindille/brindille-static/README.md

 }
 ```

-The `data` function should return a promise that resolves an object that will be available in nunjucks templates `{{ Home.foo }}` => `bar`.
+The `data` function should return a promise that resolves an object that will be available in nunjucks templates `{{ Home.foo }}` will render to `bar`.
 The function will be passed url params if they exist as an object, ex for a `post/:id` route and for a `post/toto` request, data will receive a `{id: 'toto'}` object.
 This method will be called each time the view is rendered (never on client side).
 Typically you could use this method to return content of a given post from your favorite CMS.

 The `routes` function should return a promise that resolves an array of subroutes to be rendered.
 You will need this for routes with params like `post/:id` to tell the builder which value of `id` should be used for static rendering.
 This method will only be used on build.
 Typically you could use this method to return a list of post from your favorite CMS.